 Fire Safety Planning & Activities

 Every family should have a fire safety plan to ensure everyone is prepared should an emergency occur, and it’s never too late to create your plan!
 Some helpful tips and fire safety activities are included below.
-You can also use social media to help spread the word and remind friends and family to change the batteries in their smoke and carbon monoxide detectors on November 1.
-Make sure to follow Energizer® on Facebook to get tips and information about home fire safety during October.
+You can also use social media to help spread the word and remind friends and family to change the batteries in their smoke and carbon monoxide detectors when you change your clocks.
+Make sure to follow Energizer® on Facebook to get tips and information about home fire safety.